 The DSL will use the MARU on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited, or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
-The Safer Me Assessment will indicate to the DSL whether a Safer Me Early Help approach or referral to the Exploitation Hub is required.
+The MARU will indicate to the DSL action that should be taken.
 If the DSL is in any doubt she/he will contact MARU for consultation.

-In all cases if the assessment identified any level of concern, the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MARU enquiry form.
+In all cases if the assessment identified any level of concern, the DSL should contact their local MACE (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
 If a child is in immediate danger the police should be called on 999.
 Concerns must also be recorded on the school's CPOMs system.